Family and carers support | Sarcoma UK

 Carer’s Allowance

 Carer’s Allowance is the main benefit for carers.
 You can get Carer’s Allowance if you look after someone for at least 35 hours a week and if they claim certain benefits.
-If you already receive Universal Credit (UC), you may be able to get the carer element, even if you don’t apply for Carer’s Allowance.
+If you already receive Universal Credit (UC), you may be able to get the carer element, even if you do not apply for Carer’s Allowance.
 The carer element is an extra payment on your Universal Credit allowance.

-Apply for carer’s allowance from the government if you live in England, Scotland or Wales.
+Apply for Carer’s Allowance from the government if you live in England, Scotland or Wales.
+The process works slightly differently if you live in Northern Ireland.

-Find more information about carer’s Allowance from Macmillan Cancer Support and Cancer Research UK.
+Find more information about Carer’s Allowance from Macmillan Cancer Support and Cancer Research UK.

 Carer’s Credit